⚡ execute & doctor

 | Posture probe | The DC is reachable and its hardening posture is recorded. |

 The exit code is 0 only when every applicable check passed, so doctor is usable as a gate in scripts.
 Checks that do not apply (for example, authentication with no credentials) are reported as SKIP and never fail the run.
+The enabled counts and trust relationships are informational — they describe the environment for scoping and never fail the run.

 By default doctor uses an ephemeral workspace that is removed on exit.
 It never writes to a named workspace unless you pass one.